efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 - Geargia ({Geargiattacker}, {Geargianchor}, {Geargiarsenal}): monster and backrow removal built in the system, very flexible.
 - Paleozoic ({Paleozoic Canadia}): potential synergy with {Citadel Whale} and {That Grass Looks Greener}, playable even without Whale by teching in cards like {Order to Smash} and {Order to Charge}.
-- Mask-Destiny Hero ({Masked Hero Anki}): Anki makes OTK easy, but still lacks backrow removal.
+- Mask-Destiny Hero ({Masked HERO Anki}): Anki makes OTK easy, but still lacks backrow removal.
 So I think it still be built into current [Destiny Hero](/tier-list/destiny-heroes/) decks.
 - Amazoness ({Amazoness Onslaught}): Onslaught can special summon other powerful Amazoness monsters.
 It has monster and backrow removal, not as good as Geargia, but still can at least be a high potential deck.

 **MiguelJoker** says: